Are lawnmower blades good for making knives?-Let’s find out!

 Final Thoughts

-The answer to the question “Are lawnmower blades good for making knives?” is “Yes”, but it depends on the type of steel that the blade is made of.
+The answer to the question, “Are lawnmower blades good for making knives?” is “Yes,” but it depends on the type of steel used for the blade.

 Some types that can’t harden aren’t usually good candidates to be transformed into knives.

-Other steel that has been hardened can be made into a knife, of course, if you’re ready for that DIY project.
-This is a great way to reduce scraps and repurpose the older, worn-out lawnmower blades.
+Of course, other hardened steel can be made into a knife if you’re ready for that DIY project.
+This is a great way to reduce scraps and repurpose older, worn-out lawnmower blades.